Information about you and the care you receive is shared, in a secure system, by healthcare staff to support your treatment and care.

 There is a contractual requirement to utilise the GP2GP facility for the transfer of patient records between practices when a patient registers or de-registers.
 It is very important that you are registered with a doctor at all times.
 If you leave your GP and register with a new GP, your medical records will be removed from your previous doctor and forwarded on to your new GP via NHS England.
 It can take several weeks for your paper records to reach your new surgery.
 With GP2GP record transfers, your electronic record is transferred to your new practice much sooner.

-The Clays Practice confirm that GP2GP transfers will be active from the 17th February and that from this date we will send and receive patient records via this system.
+The Clays Practice confirm that we do use GP2GP transfers and that we will send and receive patient records via this system.

 Where can I get more information?